VernissageApp/VernissageServer/Sources/VernissageServer/VernissageServer.docc/VernissageServer.md

 The Vernissage platform consists of three main components: API, Web and Proxy.
-The API and Web run at the same URL, in order for the web traffic to be directed to the appropriate application, a proxy is needed (e.g. Nginx), which will redirect the request to the appropriate application based on the request headers.
+The API and Web run at the same URL, in order for the web traffic to be directed to the appropriate application, a proxy is needed (e.g. Nginx), which will redirect the request to the appropriate application based on the request headers or url.

 ![Screenshots from Vernissage Web application.](full-architecture.png)